 The process to submit a verification visit is very simple!
-The fastest way to request a visit is by logging into your NECPA Program Profile and submitting the electronic form along with payment.
-If you need help accessing your account, please contact the office at 855-706-3272.
-You can also download the NECPA Verification Visit Request Form by clicking HERE.
+Request a visit is by submitting the electronic form along with payment HERE.

 The time frame to receive a NECPA verification visit is within 120 days of the submission of the request and fee.
 Although the process does not often take the full 120 days, you should plan for this timeframe when anticipating the completion of your accreditation assessment, verification visit and National Accreditation Council review.